cloudmesh/cloudmesh-pi-cluster/cloudmesh/bridge/README.md

 * Master Pi has hostname `red` and is connected to the internet via interface `eth1` (usb -> ethernet) cable
 * Master Pi uses interface `eth0` as the private interface to communicate with the workers.
 * Cloudmesh is installed using `curl -Ls http://cloudmesh.github.io/get/pi | sh`
 * If you choose to use WiFi `wlan0` I do not recommend using ssh to set this up as your ssh pipe may break on step 3 and you will need to wait for the command to complete before you are allowed back in.
 I recommend using a desktop setup in this case as the command will most likely result in an error.
-If this is not an option, see the `nohup` option in Step 3.
+If this is not an option, see the `--background` option in Step 3.
 * It is recommended that the master be connected to the active network hub on the private interface.
 This will allow the restart process to be even quicker.

 ---